 Candidates must be graduates of a recognized foreign medical school and have completed a general surgery residency training program in their country.
 The candidate must also be interested and committed to expanding his/her expertise in surgical oncology.

 The candidate must have passed the USMLE examinations or any equivalent predecessor or successor examination and hold a valid ECFMG certificate.
-Selected candidates must qualify for and obtain a limited permit to practice medicine from the New York State Education Department, in accordance with its requirements.
+Selected candidates must qualify for and obtain a limited permit to practice medicine from the New York State Education Department, in accordance with its requirements be visa-eligible.

 In addition, the candidate must certify intent to return to his/her home country upon completion of training.

 Number of Positions

 - ECFMG full certification: Applicants must have completed USMLE Steps 1, 2CK, and 2CS prior to submitting an application to our program

 - Copy of MD diploma (with translation, if necessary)

 - Personal statement: This should include a description of the candidate’s personal qualifications and motivation for applying to the program, as well as a detailed professional plan to return to his or her home country upon completion of training

 - Three letters of recommendation addressed to Dr. T. Peter Kingham: One of these letters must be from the department chairman